 - Creates a dry surface, which allows for a better crust.

-- Forgiving process, giving you flexibility.
+- Forgiving process, allowing you flexibility.

 - Indoors or outdoors, use your oven, smoker, or grill.